siddarthal/react/Apigeeassignment/README.md

     npx nodemon index.js
  ```

- thats all api will be started at port 3000
+ thats all api  is started at port 3000

-u can access api at
+u can access api at url

 ```sh
     http://localhost:3000/v1/hospital
 ```
-both get and post requests are accepted here
+both get and post requests are accepted by the api

 Happy Debugging!